 Pace yourself.
 Go at your own pace.
 If a certain exercise bothers you—your Lhermittes gets fired up, you get too hot, whatever—take a break.
 Your yoga instructor can likely suggest alternative positions that would work better for you.
 By the same token, if you feel you are not challenged enough, ask the instructor to show you a more difficult technique.

 Home advice.
 For those on tight budgets, limited free time, or with transportation issues, you can practice yoga at home once you are comfortable with traditional yoga movements learned at your classes.
 We recommend getting a few lessons under your belt to ensure proper form.
-It also helps to have a yoga mat (here is a popular one) and we’d advise a DVD or book to help you remember and perfect the positions and moves.
+It also helps to have a yoga mat (we like this one and this one) and we’d advise a DVD or book to help you remember and perfect the positions and moves.
 One popular book is Yoga and Multiple Sclerosis, coauthored by Dr. Loren Martin Fishman and Eric Small.
 Small is a yoga teacher who has used the practice (specifically Iyengar yoga) to manage his disease.

 Since most yoga is slow, emphasizing proper positioning of the body along with a compatible breath, it’s an ideal exercise for those with multiple sclerosis, especially those who are particularly heat sensitive.
 Yoga has the potential to help in many common problem areas: balance, stress, gait, spasticity, strength … and confidence.
 You’d be hard pressed to find a better relaxing mind/body program.
 Repeat with me: Ommm…